Official State of Rhode Island website

 • The selected lessee shall be expected to maintain general liability insurance of for bodily injuries of $1,000,000 for any one person, $2,000,000 per occurrence, and $100,000 for property damage for any one occurrence.

-• B) In the event principal crop will be corn and for whatever reason it will not be planted in a given season, the LESSEE shall notify the LESSOR in writing by June 1st, annually, and shall plant a cover crop of rye at a rate of 150 lbs/acre throughout the entire Premises no later than July 15th, annually, and leave it unharvested.
-The wildlife food plot as described in part c) of this section shall still be planted as indicated.
+• B) In the event principal crop (corn) will not be planted in a given season, the LESSEE shall notify the LESSOR in writing by June 1st of any given year and shall plant a cover crop of rye at a rate of 150 lbs/acre throughout the entire leased area no later than July 15th of any given year and leave it unharvested.
+The wildlife food plot as described in part d) of this section shall still be planted as indicated.

-• D) Cover Crop: The LESSEE shall plant a cover crop of winter rye at the rate of 100 lbs/acre immediately following the harvest of the principal crop but not later than September 15th of each year unless managed as hayfield.
-Failure to harvest crops AND plant appropriate cover crop by September 15th annually will result in the termination of this LEASE.
+• C) Cover Crop: Following the harvest of the principal crop, a cover crop of winter rye must be planted by September 15th, annually, at a rate of 150 lbs./acre throughout the entire leased area in principal crop.
+Failure to harvest principal crops and plant appropriate cover crop by September 15th annually will result in the termination of this lease.

 • E) No turf grass shall be permitted to be grown on the Premises.